 Design And Craftsmanship

-Each Vintage Nixie Tube clock takes more than 30 hours of work
+Each Black Postmodern Nixie tube clock takes more than 30 hours of work

 There are no mass-produced, robot-made items here.
-Our art deco enclosures are all hand made by skilled artisans.
-Each one takes over 30 hours to create and there are no two Vintage Nixie Tube Clocks alike.
+Our postmodern enclosures are all hand made by skilled artisans and each one takes over 30 hours to create.

 CAs if that wasn’t enough, we then use a polyurethane finish to protect the wood.
 This isn’t a stack-em-high-sell-‘em-cheap philosophy.
 It’s more of a don’t-stack-‘em-at-all-sell’-em-at-a-price-that-reflects-the-love-and-care-that-have-gone-into-‘em, type philosophy, if you will.
 (But we’ll understand if you won’t.)